ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 ![Simple breadboard setup](pictures/Breadboard.jpg)

+# Support for automatic discharge and charge
+The charge control pin (9) is high as long as relative charge is below 95%.
+It can be used to control a NPN transistor, which collector controls a high side P FET.<br/>
+The discharge control pin (10) is high as long as relative charge is above 5% and voltage, if available, is below 3300 mV.
+It can be used to control a logic level FET directly.<br/>
+The switch off values can be changed [here](https://github.com/ArminJo/Smart-Battery-Module-Info_For_Arduino/blob/master/SBMInfo/SBMInfo.ino#L42)

 # LCD display content
 ### LCD Display before device connected
 1. line: "SBMInfo" | Version |  VCC voltage